Utah's Black Hawk War legacy

 It should be deeply troubling to everyone that discrimination has become institutionalized; it has become the norm to trivialize, mock, and downplay the history of Native American people in Utah and across America.

 "We want our children to have a good life.
 We don’t want them to live in fear, hating each other.
 We want them to respect our ancient ways, and pass on our sacred teachings to their children.
 We want them to be proud of our ancestors, Wakara, Black Hawk, Arapeen, Tabby, and understand that they died for us.
 They lived for us.
-We are still here because of their love," said a council memeber of the Timpanogos Nation.
+We are still here because of their love," said Perry Murdock Council memeber of the Timpanogos Nation.

 As I continued to learn from the Timpanogos what it means to be a Native American in Utah, I often heard them speak of the discrimination they face daily.
 Initially, my response was to say that they have the same opportunities for a decent life as anyone living in America.
 Unfortunately, saying that drew some angry responses.
 And the more time I spent with them, the more I realized how ignorant I was about their lives.

-The 10th District Court ruled in 2015 that the Uinta Reservation is a Sovereign Nation that the State of Utah has no legal jurisdiction over what-so-ever.
+The 10th District Court ruled 2015 that the Uintah Reservation is a Sovereign Nation and that the State of Utah has no legal jurisdiction.
 "They don't listen."
 Tribal members of the Timpanogos told me, "they continue to arrest our people.
 They take children, property, whatever they want."

-From my own experience, I find these atrocities to be actual.
+From my own experience, I find these atrocities to be factual.
 And the shocking reality is that we never hear about this off the reservation.
 I lived with the Indigenous people on the Uintah Valley reservation for many years.
-I became fully aware of the criminal activity on the reservation as Whitman gets away with murder, literally, and the courts there are corrupted.
-Still nothing is done, why?
-Follow the money.
-Over 350 million barrels of oil come off the reservation each month.
+I became fully aware of the corruption on the reservation.
+I'm referring to the State of Utah, the Division of Indian Affairs, the BIA, and the Ute Indian Tribe.
+The Uintah Ouray Reservation does nothing; why?
+Follow the gold.
+Over 35 million barrels of oil come off the reservation each month.
 Do people know this?
 Not many, but all you need to do is ask the Department of Energy.
+And who gets the money?
+The oil companies, the Utes, and the State of Utah.
+One thing is for sure the Timpanogos Nation, who are indigenous to Utah, get zero, nothing, not a damn red cent.

 Scholars of 'Indian law', say The Doctrine of Discovery is at the heart of all laws that the Federal Government uses to have continued dominion and subjugation over First Nations.

-The erasure, sanitization, and Christianization of Native American history in Utah's school curriculum have left a devastating mark, distorting Indigenous culture, history, and life-ways, all for the cause of assimulation.
+The erasure, sanitization, and Christianization of Native American history in Utah's school curriculum have left a devastating mark, distorting Indigenous culture, history, and lifeways, all for the cause of colonialism.
 Consequently, many of Utah's Native communities grapple with a profound disconnection from their ancestral heritage.
-Their true history is relegated to insignificance within Utah and even in the broader scope of American history.
+Their factual history is reduced to insignificance within Utah and even in the broader scope of American history.
 This is what Settler Colonialism looks like.
-This is what cultural genocide looks like.
+This is what genocide looks like.

-Compounding the injustice of true Native American history left out of the school curriculum sends a clear message to our children that genocide is justified when under the guise of religion—an utterly outrageous notion!
-Despite claims to the contrary, prejudice, and discrimination persist in our society.
-Settler Colonialism introduced Racism long ago and has now become deeply entwined within the fabric of our community, much like a noxious weed choking our collective conscience.
-Racism has seeped into the institutionalized structures of power, rendering it natural within our social landscape.
+Compounding the injustice of authentic Native American history left out of the school curriculum sends a clear message to our children that genocide is justified when under the guise of religion—an utterly outrageous notion!
+Despite claims to the contrary, prejudice and discrimination persist in our society.
+Settler Colonialism introduced Racism long ago and has now become deeply entwined within the fabric of our Nation and communities; much like a noxious weed, it has crept into the institutionalized structures of power, rendering it natural within our social landscape.

 It is our government that needs to stop holding the indigenous people hostage and making them tenants on their own land.